bensheldon/good_job/README.md

 Note that when running jobs in `:inline` execution mode, `GoodJob.current_thread_running?` will always be truthy and `GoodJob.current_thread_shutting_down?` will always be falsey.

 Jobs will be automatically retried if the process is interrupted while performing a job and the job is unable to finish before the timeout or as the result of a `SIGKILL` or power failure.
+The interrupted execution's error record will show `GoodJob::InterruptedError` to distinguish it from the rescuable `GoodJob::InterruptError` that is raised when the job is retried.

 If you need more control over interrupt-caused retries, include the `GoodJob::ActiveJobExtensions::InterruptErrors` extension in your job class.
 When an interrupted job is retried, the extension will raise a `GoodJob::InterruptError` exception within the job, which allows you to use Active Job's `retry_on` and `discard_on` to control the behavior of the job.